mcilloni/mcilloni.github.io/_posts/2021-01-20-cxx-cross-clang.md

 The simplest way to set CMake to configure for an arbitrary target is to write a _toolchain file_.
 These usually consist of a list of declarations that instructs CMake on how it is supposed to use a given toolchain, specifying parameters like the target operating system, the CPU architecture, the name of the C++ compiler, and such.

-One feasible toolchain file for `aarch64-pc-freebsd` triple could be the following:
+One reasonable toolchain file for the `aarch64-pc-freebsd` triple written as follows:

 ```CMake
 set(CMAKE_SYSTEM_NAME FreeBSD)